GLD5000/GLD-StripeTemplate/README.md

     );
 ```

-### I chose to put these parts together in a 'ProductCards.tsx':
+### I put these parts together in a 'ProductCards.tsx':

 ```
 'use client';